 Section 28.11A of FRS 102 requires agreed deficit recovery payments to be recognised as a liability.
-The movement in the balance sheet liability over 2020 and over 2021 is set out in the table below.
+However, as there are no agreed deficit recovery payments from 1 January 2023 onwards, the balance sheet liability as at 31 December 2022 is nil.
+The movement in the balance sheet liability over 2021 and over 2022 is set out in the table below.

+2022 2021

-2021 2020 Balance sheet liability at 1 January 4,000 6,000 Deficit contribution paid (2,000) (3,000) Remaining change to the balance sheet liability (recognised in SOCIE) 1,000 Balance sheet liability at 31 December 2,000 4,000
+Balance sheet liability at I January 2,000 4,000

+Deficit contribution paid (1,000) (2,000)

+Remaining change to the balance sheet liability (recognised in SOCIE) (1,000)

+Balance sheet liability at 31 December 2,000

-\ Comprises change in agreed deficit recovery plan, and change in discount rate and assumptions between year-ends.
+^{} Comprises change in agreed deficit recovery plan and change in discount rate and assumptions between year-ends.

 This liability represents the present value of the deficit contributions agreed as at the accounting date and has been valued using the following assumptions.
-In general, these are set by reference to the duration of the deficit recovery payments but as at 31 December 2021, under accounting rules the payments are not discounted since the remaining recovery plan is less than 12 months.
-No price inflation assumption is needed since pensionable stipends for the remainder of the recovery plan are already known.
+No assumptions are needed for December 2022 as there are no agreed deficit recovery payments going forward.
+No price inflation assumption was needed for December 2021 since pensionable stipends for the remainder of the recovery plan were already known.

-Dec-21 Dec-20 Dec-19
+Dec-22 Dec-21 Dec-20

-Discount rate 0.0% pa 0.2% pa 1.1% pa
+Discount rate n/a 0.0% pa 0.2% pa

-Price inflation n/a 3.1% pa 2.8% pa
+Price inflation n/a n/a 3.1% pa

-Increase to total pensionable payroll -1.5% pa 1.6% pa 1.3% pa
+Increase to total pensionable payroll -n/a -1.5% pa 1.6% pa